webarch-coop/ansible-role-logrotate/README.md

 An Ansible role to configure logrotate on Debian and Ubuntu.

-Currentky all this role does is check the configuration.
+Currently all this role does is check the configuration.

 ## Role Variables